Rules of E-mail Operation at the Prague University of Economics and Business (SR 4/2019)

 |Valid from:||8 July 2019||Valid until:||appeal|

 - The electronic mail system at the Prague University of Economics and Business is designed to fulfill the work and study obligations of users.

 - These rules specify the regulations of PR 1/2007 Operation and use of computer technology and computer network and SR 5/2018 Protection and processing of personal data.

 - The operator of electronic mail in the sense of PR 7/2018 Rules of Operation and Use of University Information System of the University of Economics is the Informatics Center.
 Information on e-mail and contact details for processing individual requests can be found on the website of the Information Center.

-- University of Economics, Prague uses the second level Internet domain @ vse.cz for e-mail.
+- Prague University of Economics and Business uses the second level Internet domain @ vse.cz for e-mail.
 The Faculty of Management, its staff and students may use the third-level @ fm.vse.cz e-mail domain for backward compatibility.
 Other third-level domains can be used in consultation with your e-mail provider.

 - The capacity of electronic mailboxes is limited, limited by technical possibilities.
 If the capacity is exceeded, e-mail reception may be rejected automatically.

 - The size of the transmitted e-mail messages is limited.
 The specific limit is given by the technical capabilities of individual postal systems.